dcroote/stanford-thesis-example/README.md

 Pull requests are welcome for improvements or additions that will benefit others.

 ## Testing
-This example thesis is compiled on Travis CI with the `dxjoke/tectonic-docker` docker image.
+This example thesis is compiled with [GitHub Actions](https://github.com/dcroote/stanford-thesis-example/actions), specifically the [GitHub Action for LaTex](https://github.com/marketplace/actions/github-action-for-latex) containing a full TeXLive environment.